tommypyatt/tommypyatt.github.io/contents/index.md

 ## Work

-I currently work for <a href="http://www.space48.com/" target="_blank">Space 48</a> and am not available for freelancing or other engagements.
+I currently work for <a href="https://www.leesa.com/" target="_blank">Leesa Sleep</a> and am not available for freelancing or other engagements.
 However, feel free to connect with or contact me via any of the social links below.